Pre-Action Protocol for the Resolution of Clinical Disputes Clinical Disputes Forum

 - predictability in the time needed for steps pre-proceedings;

 - standardisation of relevant information, including records and documents to be disclosed.

 1.10 Building upon Lord Woolf’s recommendations, the Lord Chancellor’s Department is now promoting the adoption of protocols in specific areas, including medical negligence.

 1.11 It is recognised that contexts differ significantly.
 For example: patients tend to have an ongoing relationship with a GP, more so than with a hospital; clinical staff in the National Health Service are often employees, while those in the private sector may be contractors; providing records quickly may be relatively easy for GPs and dentists, but can be a complicated procedure in a large multi-department hospital.
 The protocol which follows is intended to be sufficiently broadly based, and flexible, to apply to all aspects of the health service: primary and secondary; public and private sectors.

 Enforcement of the protocol and sanctions

-The civil justice reforms will be implemented in April 1999.
-One new set of Court Rules and procedures is replacing the existing rules for both the High Court and county courts.
+1.12 The civil justice reforms will be implemented in April 1999.
+One new set of Court Rules and procedures is replacing the existing rules for both the High Court and the County Court.
 This and the personal injury protocol are being published with the Rules, practice directions and key court forms.
 The courts will be able to treat the standards set in protocols as the normal reasonable approach to pre-action conduct.

 2 THE AIMS OF THE PROTOCOL